keith-light-proagrica/FE-guidelines/README.md

 ```
 .foo.foo {
-// This style will override .foo styles
+// This style will override `.foo` styles
 }
 ```

 -   This works because it's more specific than just the class name once, but won't override inline styles
--   Document any oddities
+-   Consider using BEM modifiers where possible.
+Document any oddities with inline comments

 ## Longhand properties